UnitVectorY-Labs/ServiceAuthCentral/verify-auth0/README.md

 # verify-auth0

-This library provides an implementation of the `verify` interfaces using the Auth0 Java libraries.
+This module provides an implementation for verifying JWTs based on the Auth0 JWT library.

-## Spring Boot Profile

-Spring Boot 3's dependency injection is used to initialize the relevant Beans.
-This is accomplished through profiles for the other modules but only one verify implementation is available so it is automatically enabled.
+For additional details on this module see, please visit the [Verify - Auth0](/docs/modules/verifyauth0.md).